Before resorting to burning:

 Check the Ventilation Index conditions and municipal and provincial regulations before burning.

-Burning Garbage and Construction Debris
+Burning Garbage & Construction Debris

 Never burn garbage or construction debris.
 It is illegal unless specifically authorized, and it releases toxic chemicals in the air.
 Effects of these toxins include cancer, lowered immunity, disorders of the nervous system, and interfere with childhood development.
 Reduce waste and recycle instead.